cvpr-17772/CroR-OSIR/README.md

 #### The visual results without the rejection module and without post-processing.

 ![](visualation/yama_reject_ablation-2_01.png)
+As shown in the figure, the results without the rejection module and any post-processing contain incorrect matchings and a large number of redundant point pairs, which lead to a decrease in matching accuracy.
 #### The visual results without the rejection module and with post-processing.

 ![](visualation/yama_reject_ablation-2_02.png)
+After applying RANSAC for post-processing, incorrect and some redundant point pairs are removed.
+However, remaining redundant points with insufficient matching quality limit further improvements in registration accuracy.
 #### The visual results with the rejection module and without post-processing.

 ![](visualation/yama_reject_ablation-2_03.png)
+As shown, the rejection module effectively removes incorrect matchings and redundant points, achieving better registration accuracy without post-processing.
 ### Visualization On The YellowR1 Dataset
 #### The visual results without the rejection module and without post-processing.